-The Company and subsidiaries (collectively "Advantest") manufacture and sell semiconductor and component test system product group and mechatronics-related product group such as test handlers and device interfaces.
+Advantest manufactures and sells semiconductor and component test system product group and mechatronics-related product group such as test handlers and device interfaces.
 Advantest also engages in research and development activities and provides maintenance and support services associated with these products.
 In accordance with SFAS No. 131, "Disclosure about Segments of an Enterprise and Related Information", Advantest has three operating and reportable segments, which are the design, manufacturing, and sale of semiconductor and component test system, mechatronics system and services, support and others.
 These operating segments are determined based on the nature of the products and the markets.

-The semiconductor and component test system business provides customers with test system products for the semiconductor industry and the electronic parts industry.
+The semiconductor and component test system segment provides customers with test system products for the semiconductor industry and the electronic parts industry.
 Product lines provided by the semiconductor and component test system segment include test systems for memory semiconductors for memory semiconductor devices and test systems for SoC semiconductors for non memory semiconductor devices.
-The mechatronics system business provides product lines such as test handlers, mechatronic-applied products, for handling semiconductor devices and device interfaces that serve as interfaces with the devices that are measured and operations related to nano-technology products.
-The services, support and others business consists of comprehensive customer solutions provided in connection with the above businesses, support services, equipment lease business and others.
+The mechatronics system segment provides product lines such as test handlers, mechatronic-applied products, for handling semiconductor devices, device interfaces that serve as interfaces with the devices that are measured and operations related to nano-technology products.
+The services, support and others segment consists of comprehensive customer solutions provided in connection with the above segments, support services, equipment lease business and others.
 Fundamental research and development activities and headquarters functions are represented by Corporate.

 As of April 1, 2004, Advantest reclassified and regrouped its two reportable segments of "automated test equipment" and "measuring instruments" into the following three new segments; "semiconductor and component test system", "mechatronics system" and "services, support and others".
-Accordingly, the segment information for the years ended March 31, 2003 and 2004 have been restated based on the three new business segments.
+Accordingly, the segment information for the year ended March 31, 2004 has been restated based on the three new business segments.

-Operating segment information during the years ended March 31, 2003, 2004 and 2005 are as follows:
+Operating segment information during the years ended March 31, 2004, 2005 and 2006 are as follows: